needle-mirror/com.unity.localization/Documentation~/Addressables.md

 ## Asset Table Assets

 By default, Assets that are part of Asset Tables are stored in a group for the Locale that depends on them, with the name **Localization-Assets-{LocaleName}**.
 If an asset is used by more than one Locale, it is placed into the **Localization-Assets-Shared** group.
+An asset that you have already placed in a group the localization system does not manage stays in your group unless **Always Move To Localization Group** is enabled.

 Assets are resolved at runtime via their Guid so it is safe to modify the Address.
 Assets contain a label for each Locale that depends on them in the form **Locale_{Code}**.
 The Labels are used to track asset usage in the Editor and are not used in the Player, however removing them may cause assets to be placed into incorrect groups.